open5e/open5e/README.md

-# open5e is now running on Vue.js!

-## Check the [Beta Site](https://beta.open5e.com) and [API](https://api.open5e.com) to see what's up!
-You can find the API repo at [on github](https://github.com/eepMoody/open5e-api).

-We have a discord going for discussing the rebuild, and I hope you'll join us! https://discord.gg/9RNE2rY
+#Open5e.com is a site for finding open D&D content

+## Getting oriented

 Open5e is a community project driven by a small number of volunteers in their spare time.
 We welcome any and all contributions!
-Please join our Discord to help out: https://discord.gg/9RNE2rY or check out the issue board if you'd like to see what's being worked on!

-# Build and run the UI layer
+Useful places to check out:

+- [Our discord](https://discord.gg/9RNE2rY) where we discuss the project and generally pal around.
+Bring your best memes.
+- [The project org homepage](https://github.com/open5e) which has links to our roadmaps and other resources
+- [The API repo](https://github.com/open5e/open5e-api) if you're more interested in python
+- [The website!](https://open5e.com) published from this repo

+# Developing on the Website (this repo)

-Open5e uses the Nuxt framework for Vue.js, which takes care of a lot of the architectural work for the frontend layer while allowing a large amount of flexibility.
+Open5e uses the Nuxt3 framework for Vue3, which takes care of a lot of the architectural work for the frontend layer while allowing a large amount of flexibility.

-By default, the UI layer will point to the live API.
-If you want to change this, you can set an environment variable for "API_URL" and direct it to a local API source.
-(Usually localhost:8888 if you're using the api at https://github.com/eepMoody/open5e-api

 ## Build Setup

-From /open5e
+After cloning this repo, from /open5e

 ```bash
 # install dependencies